DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

      - Impact

 - 7.2.7 User and Entity Behavior Analytics (UEBA)
-    - **UEBA (aka UBA)**: focuses on the analysis of user and entity behavior as a way of detecting inappropriate or unauthorized activity (e.g. fraud, malware, insider attacks etc); analysis engines are typically included with SIEM solutions or may be added via subscription
+    - ✈️**UEBA (aka UBA)**: focuses on the analysis of user and entity behavior as a way of detecting inappropriate or unauthorized activity (e.g. fraud, malware, insider attacks etc); analysis engines are typically included with SIEM solutions or may be added via subscription
-    - **Behavior-based detection**: AKA statistical intrusion, anomaly, and heuristics-based detection, starts by creating a baseline of normal activities and events; once enough baseline data has been accumulated to determine normal activity, it can detect abnormal activity (that may indicate a malicious intrusion or event)
+    - ✈️**Behavior-based detection**: (AKA statistical intrusion, anomaly, and heuristics-based detection), starts by creating a baseline of normal activities and events; once enough baseline data has been accumulated to determine normal activity, it can detect abnormal activity (that may indicate a malicious intrusion or event)
     - Behavior-based IDSs use the baseline, profiles, activity statistics, and heuristic evaluation techniques to compare current activity against previous activity to detect potentially malicious events
-    - **Static code scanning techniques**: the scanner scans code in files, similar to white box testing
+    - ✈️**Static code scanning techniques**: the scanner scans code in files, similar to white box testing
-    - **Dynamic techniques**: the scanner runs executable files in a sandbox to observe their behavior.
+    - ✈️**Dynamic techniques**: the scanner runs executable files in a sandbox to observe their behavior.

 [7.3](#7.3) Perform Configuration Management (CM) (e.g. provisioning, baselining, automation) (OSG-9 Chpt 16)
 - **Configuration Management (CM)**: collection of activities focused on establishing and maintaining the integrity of IT products and info systems, via the control of processes for initializing, changing, and monitoring the configurations of those products/systems through their lifecycle; the process of identifying, controlling, and verifying the configuration of systems and components throughout their lifecycle